 Should I take GED practice tests?

-The GED Ready test will give you a green, yellow, or red score, indicating if you are likely to pass the real GED subtest.
+The GED Ready test will give you a green, yellow, or red score, indicating if you are likely to pass the real GED subtest or if you require more preparation.
 If you score in the “green” zone, you can be confident you’ll get a passing score on that subject test.